gauthamchettiar/gauthamchettiar.github.io/_drafts/2019-06-09-golang-explained-to-python-developer-p1.md

 fmt.Println(floatVariable)    // prints 2.0
 fmt.Println(complexVariable)  // prints 2+0i
 ```
 even though `2` was assigned to each variable, the actual variable declared was specific to the variable type and not the value assigned.
 Same rule applies for any constants.

-Consider below example,
+For example,
 ```go
 const untypedConst = 2
 var intVariable int = untypedConst